-All academic, technical, and career work attempted becomes a part of the student?s permanent academic record.
+All academic, technical, and career work attempted becomes a part of the student ${FS}$ permanent academic record.
 This information is maintained by the Office of Admissions and Records at Pearl River Community College.

 Students may secure a copy of this information during working hours, or they may request that a copy of their academic record (transcript) be forwarded to anyone they designate.
 There is a nominal fee for mailing an official transcript.
 Transcripts will not be released to a third party without the original signature of the student.
-Facsimile (FAX) requests are not honored, nor will PRCC FAX transcripts to the student or a third party.
 No student transcript will be released until the transcript request has been cleared by the Office of Business Affairs.
 A student who has an outstanding balance may not have a transcript mailed until the balance has been paid in full.